f957-cua/project_group_4/README.md

 ## Description

-The project is implemented in vanilla JavaScript using Webpack packages such as Handlebardsjs, paginationjs, SASS and working with [The Ticketmaster Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/), of the FullStack developer course
+The project is implemented in vanilla JavaScript using Webpack packages such as Handlebarsjs, paginationjs, SASS and working with
+[The Ticketmaster Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/), of the FullStack developer course
 [<img src="https://img.shields.io/badge/Go-IT-orange" />](https://goit.ua/), the